readyready15728/misc/stardew-valley-notes.md

   checked off in its configuration.
 * There is a [Reddit thread concerning how to unlock the Aurora Vineyard in SVE](https://www.reddit.com/r/StardewValleyExpanded/comments/195cmef/how_do_i_activate_aurora_vineyard/).
+* Shearwater Bridge, east of the Museum, is accessible with SVE after attaining Fishing level 5.
 * I found a [Reddit thread documenting different expansions for Stardew Valley](https://www.reddit.com/r/StardewValleyMods/comments/1gcamep/recommend_me_some_quality_expansion_mods/) which will be worth looking into at some point.
 More can be found by Googling